Best alternatives to Gmail to protect your privacy

 While Gmail is the world’s favorite email service due to its user-friendliness and integrations, when it comes to privacy, Gmail users suffer.

-According to the Wall Street Journal, hundreds of third-party app developers received access to scan and share data from users’ inboxes.
+According to The Wall Street Journal, hundreds of third-party app developers received access to scan and share data from users’ inboxes.

 By scanning Gmail users’ inboxes, third-party apps started offering automated travel itinerary suggestions, price comparisons, and more.
 Google did not comment on the case immediately, and this case proved how vulnerable free email accounts like Gmail are to being compromised.
 Therefore, looking for an alternative email service is something every Internet user should at least consider.